NilPointer-Software/bdfd-wiki/src/bdscript/authorOfMessage.md

 ```

 ## Parameters
-- `channel ID` - The channel where the message was sent.
+- `channel ID`: The channel where the message was sent.
-- `message ID` - The message that the bot returns the author ID for.
+- `message ID`: The message that the bot returns the author ID for.

 >  [How get message/channel ID guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)